jewettaij/visfd/doc/doc_filter_mrc.md

 a narrow range of interest.

 *Note:* All threshold operations are performed *after* normal filtering operations have been applied (such as -gauss, -dog, -dogg, -fluct, or -log filters).

-### -invert

-This filter replaces bright voxels with dark ones, and visa versa, while keeping the average voxel brightness the same.
-(To calculate the new voxel intensity, the *difference* between the original voxel intensity and the average intensity is *subtracted* from the average intensity.)
-Inverting an image can be useful to prepare files which you plan to read with other programs (such as ChimeraX and IMOD).